Dystopia Now! Orwell Lost His Mind, Just Like We are Losing It Today

 If there is hope, wrote Winston, it lies in the proles.

 If there was hope, it must lie in the proles, because only there in those swarming disregarded masses, 85 per cent of the population of Oceania, could the force to destroy the Party ever be generated.
 The Party could not be overthrown from within.

 Before he even fails, Winston thinks that he will fail.
 The Brotherhood, and the struggles of the Party from within are too thin, too feeble to really make a difference.
 Only the body of the people, defining of the republic could force the government to change.

 Then, Winston is attracted to the sound of angry voices, hoping they were crying out against Big Brother and the Party, rising up to take what is theirs:

 When he had reached the spot it was to see a mob of two or three hundred women crowding round the stalls of a street market, with faces as tragic as though they had been the doomed passengers on a sinking ship.
 But at this moment the general despair broke down into a multitude of individual quarrels.
 It appeared that one of the stalls had been selling tin saucepans.
 They were wretched, flimsy things, but cooking-pots of any kind were always difficult to get.
 Now the supply had unexpectedly given out.

 Instead, they are arguing over a sale of pans in the market.
 The Proles will never become enlightened, realize their oppression and oppose the Party.
+Winston withers to a husk at this point.
 Instead of demanding what they need — education, jobs, food, freedom — they will squabble about pots.

 Will the the Americans stop arguing about how there aren’t enough pans to buy and think about what we really need?
-To own our own future?
+Can we talk back to the internet?
+Will the People own our own future?